s12f/tlads/simplified-fast-paxos/readme.md

 ## Motivation

 Fast Paxos(and [Generalized Paxos](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf))
-is a very important paper(s) that inspires many future leaderless(multi-leader) paxos implements.
+is a very important paper(s) that inspires many future leaderless(multi-leader) paxos implementations.

 This project simplifies the origin Fast Paxos to make it more easily and practically to implement: